gfexru/wordpress-quick-install-php/README.md

 This project is a fork of the project https://github.com/GeekPress/WP-Quick-Install

+This project is a sub-project of the project https://github.com/gfexru/wordpress-quick-install

 WP Quick Install PHP is the easiest way to install WordPress.

 A lightweight script that automatically downloads and installs WordPress, plugins and themes as you wish.